 For many industries PC is a mainstay of their industrial plastics usage.
 With many grades being made and developed (because the material is so compatible with many other plastics) there is continual development in the Polycarbonate market as well.
 We’ve noted a high interest in PC from certain customers due to their high usage of the material.
-Due to this we’ve been dialing in the material and extruding it on our 3devo and 3devo next.
+Due to this we’ve been dialing in the material and extruding it on the 3devo Next Filament Extruder.

 What we’ve found is that drying out polycarbonate before use is absolutely essential.
 Drying has a huge impact on the process-ability of the material.
 The surface and the brittleness of the material are adversely affected if the material is not sufficiently dry.
 Depending on the grade an additives five hours at 110 Celsius is recommended.
 With some grades longer drying times or drying times at a higher temperature such as 120 may be better.